pfaizian/sst-macro/skeletons/traffic/README.md

 The seeds create a shuffle of the MPI ranks, causing different "intersection" patterns through the crossbar.
 The benchmark requires that a send/receive pair do not reside on the same node to ensure that all measured bandwidths are from the switch, not the memory system.
 If send/recv random seeds cannot create a valid scenario, the benchmark will just exit.

-The following figure demonstrates a 4-port switch experiment with 2 senders and 1 recver.
+The following figure demonstrates a 4-port switch experiment with 2 senders and 1 receiver.

 ![Switch](TrafficFigure.jpg "Traffic Illustration")